MacLemon/CongressChecklist/README.md

 - an actual book (for those offline blackout moments), see [B.O.O.K.][32]

 #### Power and Chargers
-- charger for laptop
+- Charger for laptop
 	- Mac: small Duck-head and long ([Schuko Plug][6]) cord
 	- Mac: MagSafe to MagSafe 2 Adapter
 	- Mac: There are also cords that you can plug directly into the MagSafe charger (when removing the duck head) that end in a [Euro Plug][8].
 These cables are also often used on electric shavers
     - Mac: USB-C type connector/charger
-- plug adaptor from your country of origin to [Schuko Plug][6]
+- Plug adaptor from your country of origin to [Schuko Plug][6]
-- 3* or 5* multi-plug power extension (230V≈ @50Hz) with [Schuko Plug][6] (and optional switch, hotel rooms usually suffer from severe lack of outlets)
+- 3* or 5* multi-plug power extension (230V AC @50Hz) with [Schuko Plug][6] (and optional switch, hotel rooms usually suffer from severe lack of outlets)
-- simple extension cord (230V @50Hz, [Schuko Plug][6], the power outlet in your hotel room may be far away from your bedside)
+- Simple extension cord (230V AC @50Hz, [Schuko Plug][6], the power outlet in your hotel room may be far away from your bedside)
-- chargers for all those phones, or at least matching cables if you can charge over USB.
+- Chargers for all those phones, or at least matching cables if you can charge over USB.
 	- iPhone, iPhone 3G, iPhone 3GS, iPhone 4, iPhone 4S, iPad, iPad 2, iPad 3 (The new iPad)
 		- USB-30 Pin dock connector (one each)
 	- iPhone 5, iPhone 5S, iPhone 6, iPhone 6+ (or newer), iPad 4, iPad mini, iPad mini 2 with retina display, iPad mini 3
 		- USB-Lightning (one each)
 	- most Android phones
 		- USB-micro USB cable
   - DECT phones
       - Charging cradle (with power brick if required)
 - a portable battery pack (aka powerbank) so you can charge on the go.
 (And the necessary cable to recharge that battery pack overnight.)

 #### Wireless and HF